The Basilian Way in Calabria

 If you love trekking and paths that combine nature, art and spirituality, you are in the right place!
 Get ready for a unique experience by walking the Basilian Way in Calabria, on the ancient traces of eastern monasticism in western lands.

-Discover the rich proposal of walks in Calabria and the thematic hiking network throughout the region, choosing the walk that suits you according to your interests and training level, modulating the experience over several stages in a flexible and sustainable manner.
+Discover the rich proposal of Paths in Calabria and the thematic hiking network throughout the region, choosing the walk that suits you according to your interests and training level, modulating the experience over several stages in a flexible and sustainable manner.

 What do you expect?
 An unforgettable itinerary through forests, valleys and historic centres with an eye on the sea.